-The move itself was quite dramatic.
+The move itself (in 2025) was quite dramatic.
 Here you can see the final stages of our main container being loaded on to Phil Space's impressive vehicle, for its move of just a few yards.
 Weight was extremely marginal, especially at the rear of the truck.
 Centre of gravity was, for obvious reasons, critical, and this was the third attempt at loading.
 The previous two had failed, because there was too much in the container, and hence too much weight.
 But success at last!
 Anyway, all that is now in the past.

 Barry, Corne, Michael Nolan and Michael Clowes (pictured below), finished (late in 2024) sanding back the final 5 benches of those we are restoring for the Hampshire Constabulary (Police Training College) at Netley.
 This work was at the mercy of last autumn's weather, and it is great to see the benches finally looking as good as they should.